Do I need to be tested for COVID-19 or get medical clearance to return to work?

-Stay away from work and other public places and get tested as soon as possible by phoning your GP or the Public Health Hotline (1800 671 738).
-Other than to get tested or for urgent medical care, stay at home until you get your test results.
-Even if the test result is negative, stay at home until you are well.
+Do not go to work or any other places – stay at home.
+Get tested as soon as possible by phoning the Public Health Hotline (1800 671 738) or your GP.
+Other than to attend your test or for urgent medical care, self-isolate until you get your test results.
+Even if the test result is negative, you should stay at home until you no longer have symptoms to prevent the spread of other illnesses in the workplace.

-Get tested every time you get sick with any of these symptoms, even if you’ve had a negative test result before.
+Get tested every time you get sick with any COVID symptoms, even if you’ve had a negative test result for a previous bout of illness.

 For staff who have tested positive for COVID-19

-If you have tested positive for COVID-19, you must stay at home (or your place of isolation) until you receive a letter from Public Health Services stating you can leave isolation and return to normal duties, including work.
-You can only leave home (or your place of isolation) to access urgent, arranged medical care.
+If you have tested positive for COVID-19, you must stay at home (or your place of isolation) until you have fully recovered and receive a letter from Public Health Services stating you can leave isolation and return to normal duties, including work.
+Until then, you can only leave home (or your place of isolation) to access urgent pre-arranged medical care or if instructed to do so by emergency workers.

 Rights at work